llGaetanll/hashlife/README.md

 - [x] Make compute leaf code work
 - [x] Draw non-leaf node
 - [x] Make compute node code work
-- [ ] Add function to world to grow it by a factor of 2.
+- [x] Add function to world to grow it by a factor of 2.
 The function should also keep the old root centered at the origin
-- [ ] Make drawing worlds easier.
-The camera should probably take the world and be able to draw it (allowing for movement down the line)
+- [x] Make drawing worlds easier.
+The camera should probably take the world and be able to draw it (allowing for movement down the line) This is fine but now we can't draw the results of `compute_node_res*`.
+- [ ] Write `compute_node_res` for cells larger thanb 16
+- [ ] Make `compute_res` modify the world root.
+Be sure to grow the resulting world back to the size it was before.
+Avoids the "shrinking world" problem